JosipVuckovic/SecurityCenterQt/README.md

 ### Recording
 The program will record video and take pictures to the root program folder. <br/>
-Anonymization will not be applied to the recorded video.
+Anonymization will not be applied to the recorded video or screenshot.
 Recording video will be pure stream from the camera

 ## Requirements
 ### To develop